MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/test-end-to-end.md

 1. Open the **Automation Solution Manager** app.
 1. Select the solution for your automation project and meter by selecting the **+"** icon.
 1. Once metered, meter the artifact (the trigger cloud flow).
-1. Navigate to the metered artifact (cloud flow), and then trigger it.
+1. Go to the metered artifact (cloud flow), and then trigger it.
 (This will sync a flow session to main).
 1. Wait for run to complete.

 ### Verify data sync to main